 FAMILY & RELATIONSHIPS

-Now, we’re not saying that you’d be better off living alone, but whether you like it or not, your expenses often get a workout if you’ve got a big family.
-To help you manage some of the stress you might be feeling, we’ve gathered some tips on how families can budget without the need to cut back on all of life’s pleasures completely (although a little restraint can certainly be a good thing!).
+Family costs often add up quickly.
+To help you manage some of the stress you might be feeling, we’ve gathered four tips on how families can budget without the need to cut back on all of life’s pleasures completely.

 1. Create a family budget

-According to ASIC2 an average Australian household spends $20 on bakery products, $44 on food at restaurants and $29 on personal care each week.
-So the first step in creating a family budget is to figure out where all your money is going.
+The first step in creating a family budget is to figure out where all your money is going.
 In other words, calculate your income and add up your expenses.
 Yes – it’ll mean rummaging through old bank statements, bills, and credit card statements.
 Talk about a diligent auditor!
-You’ll need to consider:
+As a starting point, you’ll need to consider:

 Need a bit of help?
-The Suncorp Budget Planner can give you some great insights into how your income and expenses work together.
-It’s easy to use and can crunch the numbers for you.
+Suncorp Bank’s Budget Planner could help you to work through your income and expenses to get a better idea of your financial situation.
+It’s easy to use and can help you crunch the numbers.2

 2. Set both short and long-term financial goals